esl/mq-summit-page/_participants/jb-onofre.md

 ---
 pic_url: "/assets/images/speakers/jbonofre.jpg"
 name: JB Onofré
-tagline: "Open Source Architect @ Dremio"
+tagline: "ASF member, working on ~20 Apache projects"

 ---
-JB is leading the OSPO team at Dremio.
-He's Director of the Apache Software Foundation, and PMC member/committer on more than 20 Apache projects, in different areas including Apache ActiveMQ, Apache Camel, Apache Beam, ...
+JB is Director of the Apache Software Foundation, PMC member on more than 20 Apache projects.
+He's especially PMC member for the Apache ActiveMQ project, where he's working on the broker, clients, ...
+JB is also Open Source Architect at Dremio, leading the open source contributions on strategic projects for the company.
+He's involved on Apache Iceberg, and the lakehouse ecosystem, for instance he's PPMC member for Apache Polaris.
+JB is glad to bring his 20+ years of experience in Open Source, messaging and streaming ecosystem.